Fruits de Mer Records: The 14th Dream of Dr. Sardonicus Festival of Psychedelia (2016)

-The 14th Dream of Dr. Sardonicus Festival of Psychedelia was held from August 5–7, 2016, at The Cellar Bar and Art Gallery in Cardigan, Wales, and featured performances by Vibravoid, Twink and The Fairies, Sendelica, Ax Genrich and Sunhair, Soft Hearted Scientists, The Telephones, Vert:x, Consterdine, Ted Selke, Gregory Curvey, Andrew McCulloch, Jack Ellister, Deviant Amps, The Blue Giant Zeta Puppies and DJ Wally Stagg.
+The 14th Dream of Dr. Sardonicus Festival of Psychedelia was held from 5 to 7 August 2016 at The Cellar Bar and Art Gallery in Cardigan, Wales, and featured performances by Vibravoid, Twink and The Fairies, Sendelica, Ax Genrich and Sunhair, Soft Hearted Scientists, The Telephones, Vert:x, Consterdine, Ted Selke, Gregory Curvey, Andrew McCulloch, Jack Ellister, Deviant Amps, The Blue Giant Zeta Puppies and DJ Wally Stagg.

 The 15th Dream of Dr. Sardonicus: A Festival of Psychedelia (2017)

-The 15th Dream of Dr. Sardonicus: A Festival of Psychedelia was held from August 4–6, 2017, at The Cellar Bar and Art Gallery in Cardigan, Wales, and featured performances by The Bevis Frond, Sendelica, Anton Barbeau, Fuchsia, Earthling Society, The Cary Grace Band, Babal, The Telephones, The Spookers, Deviant Amps, Chariots, Red Sun, Mark McDowell and Friends and DJ Wally Stagg.
+The 15th Dream of Dr. Sardonicus: A Festival of Psychedelia was held from 4 to 6 August 2017 at The Cellar Bar and Art Gallery in Cardigan, Wales, and featured performances by The Bevis Frond, Sendelica, Anton Barbeau, Fuchsia, Earthling Society, The Cary Grace Band, Babal, The Telephones, The Spookers, Deviant Amps, Chariots, Red Sun, Mark McDowell and Friends and DJ Wally Stagg.

 The 16th Dream of Dr. Sardonicus: A Festival of Psychedelia (2018)

-The 16th Dream of Dr. Sardonicus: A Festival of Psychedelia was held from August 3–5, 2018, at The Cellar Bar and Art Gallery in Cardigan, Wales, and featured performances by Nik Turner's New Space Ritual, Fuchsia, Sendelica, Stay, Schnauser, The Fertility Cult, Elfin Bow, Nathan Hall and The Sinister Locals, 7shades, Opel, Alain Pire Experience, The Fellowship of Hallucinatory Voyagers, Ash Magna, Consterdine, I Am Voyager I and The Cold Needles.
+The 16th Dream of Dr. Sardonicus: A Festival of Psychedelia was held from 3 to 5 August 2018 at The Cellar Bar and Art Gallery in Cardigan, Wales, and featured performances by Nik Turner's New Space Ritual, Fuchsia, Sendelica, Stay, Schnauser, The Fertility Cult, Elfin Bow, Nathan Hall and The Sinister Locals, 7shades, Opel, Alain Pire Experience, The Fellowship of Hallucinatory Voyagers, Ash Magna, Consterdine, I Am Voyager I and The Cold Needles.

 The 17th Dream of Dr. Sardonicus Festival (2019)

-The 17th Dream of Dr. Sardonicus Festival was held from August 7–9, 2019, at The Cellar Bar and Art Gallery in Cardigan, Wales, and featured performances by The Bevis Frond, The Groundhogs, Sendelica, The Chemistry Set, 3D Tanx, Mark McDowell, Sarah Birch, Alain Pire Experience, Moon Goose, Spurious Transients, The Lost Tuesday Society, Elfin Bow, The Fellowship of Hallucinatory Voyagers, I Am Voyager I, Paul Sax and DJ Wally Staggs.
+The 17th Dream of Dr. Sardonicus Festival was held from 7 to 9 August 2019 at The Cellar Bar and Art Gallery in Cardigan, Wales, and featured performances by The Bevis Frond, The Groundhogs, Sendelica, The Chemistry Set, 3D Tanx, Mark McDowell, Sarah Birch, Alain Pire Experience, Moon Goose, Spurious Transients, The Lost Tuesday Society, Elfin Bow, The Fellowship of Hallucinatory Voyagers, I Am Voyager I, Paul Sax and DJ Wally Staggs.

 The 18th Dream of Dr. Sardonicus Festival (2022)

-The 18th Dream of Dr. Sardonicus Festival was originally scheduled to take place between August 7–9, 2020, but it was postponed due to the COVID-19 pandemic.
+The 18th Dream of Dr. Sardonicus Festival was originally scheduled to take place between 7 and 9 August 2020 but it was postponed due to the COVID-19 pandemic.
 During the hiatus, The Cellar Bar, where the festival had taken place since 2014, underwent financial difficulties and faced being permanently closed, so Fruits de Mer Records compiled a benefit Various Artists compilation titled We Are The Cellar Bar Restoration Society.
-The event was rescheduled to August 6–8, 2021, but was again postponed due to the prolonged COVID-19 pandemic.
-The event was successfully held from August 5–7, 2022, at The Cellar Bar and Art Gallery in Cardigan, Wales, and featured performances by Man, The Groundhogs, Fuchsia, Sendelica, Elfin Bow, The Telephones, Spurious Transients, Taras Bulba, Z-Machine, Sonic Trip Project, Sarah Birch, Hanford Flyover, Moon Goose and DJ Benway.
+The event was rescheduled for 6–8 August 2021, but was again postponed due to the prolonged COVID-19 pandemic.
+The event was successfully held from 5 to 7 August 2022 at The Cellar Bar and Art Gallery in Cardigan, Wales, and featured performances by Man, The Groundhogs, Fuchsia, Sendelica, Elfin Bow, The Telephones, Spurious Transients, Taras Bulba, Z-Machine, Sonic Trip Project, Sarah Birch, Hanford Flyover, Moon Goose and DJ Benway.